 Keith Smith (Playwright/Associate Director) began his career with the Arkansas Arts Center Children’s Theatre in the fall of1980 as a member of its acting company.
 He later turned his attentions to playwriting and directing, becoming the theatre’s Associate Director in the late 1980s.
 Over the past 20 years, Keith has written more than 75 plays for the Children’s Theatre and has directed many dozens more.
 Some of his favorite past works include The Mind of Leonardo da Vinci, The Mad Science Fair, King Arthur and the Magic Sword and The Time Machine.

-Mark Hansen (Interim Technical Director) is a company member at the AACCT.
+Mark Hansen (Artist in Residence) is a company member at the AACCT.
 You may have seen him with one less leg as Long John Silver in Treasure Island.
 In addition to acting, Mark helps with set construction.
 Some of his favorite roles have been Frog in A Year with Frog and Toad, the Emperor in The Emperor’s New Clothes and Slim in Of Mice and Men.
 Mark graduated high school from Little Rock Central and college from UALR.
 Mark has also received training at the Arkansas Rep.

-Nikki Webster (Costume Designer) is in her fourth season with the AACCT costume shop.
+Nikki Webster (Assistant Costume Designer) is in her fourth season with the AACCT costume shop.
 She is so thankful for the opportunity to design The Princess and the Pea and had a blast doing it!
 Other design credits include Bunnicula, A Christmas Carol, Junie B. Jones in Jingle Bells, Batman Smells! and The Toymaker’s Apprentice.
 Nikki has also designed for the Arkansas Shakespeare Festival, Murry’s Dinner Playhouse and for UALR Opera.
 Thank you for supporting us in helping children’s imaginations grow!